BoweFlex/PyCipher/README.md

 Utilizes the inquirer library to allow multiple choice questions, as well as some straight input.

+Designed to be easily scalable to include more ciphers, and with relatively little work could have key based ciphers added as well.
+Mostly "abandoned" to move to other projects and other skills.

 Documentation of expected output and arguments can be found within objects in Pypher folder.